What do you mean by corruption? What are its associated challenges? Read further to know more.

 The government of India is committed to “Zero Tolerance Against Corruption” and has taken several measures to combat the challenges associated with corruption which include:

-- Systemic reforms to provide transparency in citizen-friendly services to reduce corruption.
-That include:
+Systemic reforms to provide transparency in citizen-friendly services to reduce corruption.
+That includes:

 - The direct and transparent distribution of welfare benefits to citizens under various government programs through the Direct Benefit Transfer project.